By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Internalizing and externalizing – common reactions to trauma and stress.

-We see adult patients with all sort of relationship issues and sometimes can’t help wondering if the roots of their adult relationship issues may not be found in their poor attachment to a care giver as a child.
+We see adult patients with all sorts of relationship issues and sometimes can’t help wondering if the roots of their adult relationship issues may not be found in their poor attachment to a caregiver as a child.
 The conclusion; Childhood stress creates adult illnesses.

 Posttraumatic Stress Disorder (PTSD)